pugazhkrishna/trades/README.md

 **3) Instructions to install and build**

-- Install Node
+- Install Node with this link as reference - `https://nodejs.org/en/download/`
-- Install mongodb
+- Install mongodb with this link as reference - `https://docs.mongodb.com/manual/administration/install-community/`
-- Install github
+- Install git with this link as reference - `https://git-scm.com/downloads`
-- Install visual studio (Text Editor)
+- Install visual studio (Text Editor) with this link as reference - `https://code.visualstudio.com/download`
 - Clone the project with this url - `https://github.com/pugazhkrishna/trades.git`
 - `trades` is the git folder name
 - Run `npm install` command -  this will install all the npm packages listed in package.json